 Conan Doyle’s Marriages

 A man is torn between loyalty to his dying wife and the passion he feels for another woman.
-While this sounds like the plot of a romance novel, it was Arthur Conan Doyle’s daily struggle for almost ten years.
+This isn’t the plot of a romance novel.
+It was Arthur Conan Doyle’s daily struggle for almost ten years.

 Conan Doyle’s mother told him tales of chivalrous knights and family honor when he was a boy.
 He took those stories to heart and throughout his life, he was guided by those noble principles.
 It was no surprise then, when in 1885 he came to the rescue of the Hawkins family.

 Young Jack Hawkins was terminally ill with cerebral meningitis.
 Jack, his mother and his sister were about to be evicted from their lodgings because of Jack’s seizures.
 Conan Doyle, then a practicing physician, agreed that the entire Hawkins family should move into his home.
 Jack could be treated as a resident patient and the family could stay together.

 However, something wonderful did spring from the tragedy of Jack’s death.
 Louise, Jack’s sister, was impressed with the young doctor’s kindness and dedication.
 Conan Doyle was struck by Louise’s gentle and friendly ways.
 They fell in love and in a short time they were married.